BlocksKit/BlocksKit/README.md

 ## Getting Started

-A2DynamicDelegate is made up of four files: _A2DynamicDelegate.{h,m}_ and _A2BlockDelegate.{h,m}_.
+A2DynamicDelegate is made up of six files: _A2DynamicDelegate.{h,m}_, _A2BlockDelegate.{h,m}_, and _A2BlockClosure.{h,m}_.
+It also depends on [_libffi_](https://github.com/atgreen/libffi), a copy of which is included in the binary releases.

-For the sake of convenience, you can build **iOS Library** target and use the `libA2DynamicDelegate.a` static library in place of the _.m_ source files.
+For the sake of convenience, you can either build the **iOS Library** target or download a binary release and use the `libA2DynamicDelegate.a` static library in place of the _.m_ source files.
 This is useful for projects that use ARC because A2DynamicDelegate does not support it.
 (See below.)

 1. Copy the included files to your Xcode project.
 2. Implement protocol methods with blocks.